 The wranglers were great!
 They made sure everyone was safe and having fun.
 We got stories and information about the park along the way, which provided another layer of detail.

-We very much enjoyed our afternoon and evening on the horseback ride to cookout!
+We very much enjoyed our afternoon and evening on the horseback ride to the cookout!
 If you are looking for a new or unique experience at Yellowstone, we highly recommend the Horseback Ride to Old West Cookout!